cellml/libcellml/docs/theory/theory_hh.rst

    :align: right
    :figwidth: 6.5cm

-   Current flow in a leaky cable.
+   Current flow in a leaky cable.  **TODO** I don't understand the vertical arrow??

 If the voltage is raised at the left hand end of the cable (shown by the deep red in :numref:`ocr_tut_cur_flow_leaky`), an axial current :math:`i_a`